 NOTE 2—The link identifier is unique to an AP within an AP MLD.

 (#1068)The BSS Parameters Change Count subfield is an unsigned integer, initialized to 0, that increments when a critical update to the Beacon frame of the reported AP occurs.
 The critical updates are defined in 11.2.3.15 (TIM Broadcast).
 The BSS Parameters Change Count subfield is set to 255(#2156) if the reported AP is not part of an AP MLD, or if the reporting AP does not have that inform.

+The Delta GSNS subfield represents the delta SNS for group addressed data frame between the reporting AP and reported AP within same AP MLD, and is a signed integer, initialized to 0.
+And the Delta GSNS subfield is set to 0x800 if the reported AP within another AP MLD or if it’s an inviliad value.

+Note:

+The computation of delta GSNS between the reporting AP(on L1) and reported AP(on L2) within same AP MLD is shown in following Equation

+∆SNS[L2-L1]= GSNSL2-GSNS[L1]

+Where,

+∆GSNS[L2-L1] is the delta GSNS between L2 and L1, can be a negative or positive value, is set to 0x800 if indicating an unavaible value.

+GSNSL1 is the latest SNS of group addressed data frame of reporting AP on L1.

+GSNS[L2] is the latest SNS of group addressed data frame of reported AP on L2. (#5380)